NaixGames/SteamDataProject/README.md

 - Clean the data to avoid games that have demo / Playtest in the name.
 Clean games with too little players.

+- Explain the process I used to clean the data (DO THIS FIRST!)

+- Explain the things I did for data normalization

 - Do linear regression for a first model

 - Investigate how the linear regression model can be improved